pilliravikiran/rx-refill-predictor/README.md

 # Pharmacy Refill Risk Prediction

+Two models on one pharmacy dataset, served from one API:

-Predicts whether a patient will pick up their next prescription refill on time, so a pharmacy can reach out to the ones who won't — before they run out of medication.
+- **Model A — refill risk.** Will this patient pick up their next refill on time?
+  So the pharmacy can call the ones who won't, before they run out.
+- **Model B — demand forecast.** How many units of this drug will we dispense next week?
+  So the owner knows how much to order.

-Built end to end: synthetic data → exploration → feature engineering → model → REST API.
+Built end to end: synthetic data → exploration → feature engineering → models → REST API.

 ---

-## The problem
+## Model A — the problem

 A pharmacy dispenses a 30 day supply.
 A patient taking their medication properly comes back in about 30 days.
 A patient who comes back after 60 days spent a month with no medicine.